shashi1910/Project-Orion/README.md

 # Project-Orion

-The goal of Project Orion is to show how a basic Operating System works.
+Project Orion aims to show the basic functionality of an OS with the help of OrionOS.

+## Contributors
+* Shashi Pargaonkar
+* Ashish Khetal
+* Akshay Kulkarni